Anti-Bribery for Sales · Module 2 of 2

 Find a smaller gesture that stays under the threshold.

 Erin has a point.
 Drop the playoff seats.
-Send Pam a $200 single ticket to a technical conference next week, a copy of an industry book, a hand-written note from Vince.
-Under the $250 threshold.
-Log it on the way out.
-Looks proportionate on the register.
+Send Pam a $200 ticket to a technical conference, an industry book, a note from Vince.
+Under $250.
+Log on the way out.
 Reads to Pam exactly the way the $620 ticket reads, just smaller.

 Portrait of Erin Davies, CFO